 Get Yourself Ready

-To be prepared, focus on doing well in algebra and geometry courses.
 Employment and admission into apprenticeship programs and specialty training programs can be competitive.
-To increase your chances, do your best in all high school courses.
-The following courses will help prepare you for the Precision Machine Technology career program, further education and training, and a career in the machining industry.
+To increase your chance of success, do your best in all high school courses, be on track for graduation, and develop a good work ethic.
+The following pathway courses will help prepare you for the Precision Machine Technology program, further education and training, and a career in the machining industry:

 - Introduction to Manufacturing